-Our teachers are also experts who train others.
+Our administrators and teachers are well-known Restorative Justice experts — and we’re happy to share that knowledge.
 We host workshops and learning labs on our campuses that draw dozens of educators from hundreds of miles away, across the state.
 We also travel to other districts in Western New York to help them learn about and even implement restorative practices.

 Would you like to have Randolph Academy help your team in learning about and implementing Restorative Justice into your school or district?
 Contact our team at firstname.lastname@example.org.
 We train teachers, counselors, social workers, psychologists, special education administrators, CSE chairs, principals and superintendents!

 Our students and staff engage regularly in relationship building, conflict resolution and creative alternatives to traditional discipline.
 For example, after one of our students became extremely frustrated by a peer, he chose to exhibit hostile behavior and proceeded to damage school property.
 We were able to bring both students, their parents, and their teacher together to come up with a plan to repair the harm.
 We gained insights into both students’ behaviors, as well as the underlying causes of each.
 Ultimately, both students decided to work together to clean the classroom during their lunch period — and they actually developed a friendship and long-term bond following this incident

 – Laura Heeter, Randolph Academy Restorative Justice Coordinator